sarapecoCS/Bioskopina/README.md

 > **Note:**
 > If you don’t want to set your own key manually, a zipped `.env` file is also provided in the repository.
-> The password for the zip file is the same as for other secured folders, and its location is the same as those zipped folders
+> The password for the zip file is the same as for other secured folders.

 ## Payment Integration Notes